MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-software-load-balancer.md

 ms.reviewer: anpaul
 ms.topic: article
 author: sethmanheim
-ms.date: 02/26/2024
+ms.date: 04/18/2024
 ---

 # Configure Software Load Balancer for high availability ports

-> Applies to: Azure Stack HCI, versions 22H2 and 21H2; Windows Server 2022, Windows Server 2019
+> Applies to: Azure Stack HCI, versions 23H2 and 22H2; Windows Server 2022, Windows Server 2019

-This article provides an overview of high availability ports rule and why to use high availability ports.
-It then describes the prerequisites of setting up a high availability ports rule, steps to configure it, supported configurations, and its limitations.
+This article provides an overview of high availability ports rule and their purpose.
+It also describes the prerequisites for setting up such rules, the configuration steps, supported configurations, and associated limitations.

 ## Overview of high availability ports rule